 Leading brands are taking this presidential approach to understanding and segmenting their audiences based on a number of influential, actionable attributes.

-Here are 12 simple ways that you can segment your user database to nurture new and existing customer relationships.
+Here are 12 simple ways that you can use a customer segmentation database to nurture new and existing customer relationships.

 Too many brands wait until the point of transaction to turn anonymous site visitors into known connections, or rely on inaccurate third-party data for demographic insights.
 Collecting basic information at site entry can go a long way in developing customer relationships and more effectively segmenting your user base: